KindleModding/kindlemodding.github.io/content/firmware-and-flashing/kv-flash-new-firmware.md

     usb export
     ~~~
 7. **COPY** the `rootfs.img` file to the Kindle
-    {: .warning}
-    DO NOT FLASH THE IMAGE ONTO THE KINDLE.
-Simply copy it to the device via your preffered file manager.
+    <p class="warning">DO NOT FLASH THE IMAGE ONTO THE KINDLE.
+Simply copy it to the device via your preffered file manager.</p>
 8. Eject the Kindle from the PC **BUT DO NOT UNPLUG IT**
 9. Exit USB Export mode by entering `x` at the prompt
 10. Exit `DIAGS` mode and enter a shell by running: